top of page

 Sketch from the 13 November 1927 Inquirer.

-A quick synopsis of the 1970's on this block:
+A quick synopsis of the 1970's on this block and the block to the west:

 April 1973 -- Condemnation notices sent to 82 home and business owners.
-This included the five houses on 20th and the five houses on 19th between Buttonwood and Nectarine Streets.
+This included the five houses on the east side of 20th and the five houses on 19th between Buttonwood and Nectarine Streets.

 1975 -- Korman Suites at former Preston Retreat site between 20th and 21st and Hamilton and Nectarine Street are completed.
 This is now the north tower of City View Condominiums

 1976 to 1978 -- Hamilton Circle Townhomes built in two phases, totaling 82 units with parking at each, one block east of Korman Suites.
-Thus, Hamilton Townhomes have sat untouched for the last 43 years.
+There Hamilton Townhomes have sat undisturbed for the last 43 years.

 hamilton townhouses today.jpeg